SSH Push (With Tunnel) Contact Method

 /etc/rhn/rhn.conf

-configuration file, add or amend this line to include the unprivileged username:ssh_push_sudo_user = <user>
+configuration file, and add or amend this line to include the unprivileged username:ssh_push_sudo_user = <user>

 , and